mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 PREDICT rental_price;
 ```

-We use all of the columns as features, except for the `rental_price` column whose value is going to be predicted.
+We use all of the columns as features, except for the `rental_price` column, whose values will be predicted.

-## Checking the Status of a Predictor
+## Status of a Predictor

 A predictor may take a couple of minutes for the training to complete.
-You can monitor the status of your predictor by using this SQL command:
+You can monitor the status of the predictor by using this SQL command:

 ```sql
 SELECT status